Table of Contents

 - Decreased Fetal Movement โ If your baby is moving less than usual, it may be a sign of distress or low oxygen.
 Call your doctor right away to check the babyโs condition.

-- Dizziness, Headache, Or Confusion โ These may point to a concussion or internal bleeding, both of which need fast medical care.
+- Dizziness, Headache, or Confusion โ These may point to a concussion or internal bleeding, both of which need fast medical care.

 - High Blood Pressure โ A spike in blood pressure after an accident can lead to serious conditions like preeclampsia.
 Regular monitoring helps prevent long-term harm.

 Each of these complications can have serious medical consequences, and they also play an important role in your personal injury claim.
 Prompt medical care helps create a clear record of how the crash affected your pregnancy.
-This documentation is key when pursuing compensation for medical treatment, long-term care, and any future health concerns for you or your baby.

 Medical Tests After A Car Accident During Pregnancy